xd2287/transformers/docs/source/en/model_doc/xlm-prophetnet.md

 - XLM-ProphetNet's model architecture and pretraining objective is same as ProphetNet, but XLM-ProphetNet was pre-trained on the cross-lingual dataset XGLUE.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [xlm-prophetnet](https://huggingface.co/models?other=xlm-prophetnet)

 ## Documentation resources

 - [Causal language modeling task guide](../tasks/language_modeling)